onepanelio/core-docs/docs/reference/workflows/templates.md

 ---

 :::tip
 See our [Templates repository](https://github.com/onepanelio/templates/tree/master/workflows) for a list of ready to use Workflow Templates.
-You can also use these as reference for defining youur own Workflow Templates.
 :::

 ## Getting started with Workflow Templates